Bytes and Bits

 ★★★★★

 I absolutely loved WebGPU Compute!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about shader, but by chapter 3 I was completely hooked.
+At first I wasn't sure about Computers & Technology, but by chapter 3 I was completely hooked.
 The way the author explains Books is so clear and relatable - it's like they're talking directly to you.
 I've already recommended this to all my friends who are interested in compute.
-What I appreciated most was how the book made Computers & Technology feel so accessible.
+What I appreciated most was how the book made shader feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆